M-casado/standard-operating-procedures/sops/node-specific/GDI-SOP0008_node-helpdesk-ticket-classification.md

 |:---|:---|:---|
 | ``6`` | After the ticket handling  | Helpdesk officer |

-The VHD will be informed about the ticket resolution.
+Once the ticket has been handled and resolved, you will inform the VHD about the ticket resolution.

-When the issue has been resolved (based on a **positive ticket evaluation**), a brief notification should be sent to the VHD.
-You can use the following template to send an email (by the Node GDI email address) or to communicate through the node's designated system to inform the VHD.
+When you resolve the issue (based on a **positive ticket evaluation**), send a brief notification to the VHD.
+Use the following template to draft your email (sent via the Node GDI email address) or to communicate through the node's designated system.
+Adjust the template content as needed for your specific case.

 ````
 Subject: Notification of Ticket Resolution: <VHD's ticket ID>